THE PERSON

 YOU’LL FIND ME…

-Living on the coast, standing at the back of a gig, or drinking proper tea made in a teapot.
+Brighton is my hometown now.
+When not working, you might find me standing at the back of a gig, walking our tiny dog Beanie – she looks like a fox – or drinking proper tea made in a teapot.

 I love the smell of a new magazine, seeing a symmetric time like 11:11 (make a wish!), and hearing the traffic news when I have no place that I need to be.